Risingson/eveeyedocs/docs/index.md

 ## Features

- - Find your way throughout New Eden with on 2D-maps
+ - Find your way throughout New Eden with 2D-maps
  - Plot your wormhole chain
  - Configure your maps to display live data
  - Track your ingame location
  - Set Waypoints to the eve client
+ - Share data with your fellow pilots
+ - Plot ingame intel channels  and get notified on closing pilots
  -

 The app is capable of tracking your ingame location and setting waypoints to the Eve client.
 When jumping wormholes the maps get extended by those connections.
 Going deeper into w-space will switch to a chain map view.